static-frame/static-frame/doc/source/articles/freethread.md

 7.89 ms ± 60.1 μs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

-Row-wise function application is done by first calling `iter_series(axis=1)` and then either `apply()` (for single-threaded processing) or `apply_pool` for multi-threaded (where `use_threads=True`) or multi-processed application.
+Row-wise function application in StaticFrame uses the `iter_series(axis=1)` interface followed by either `apply()` (for single-threaded application) or `apply_pool` for multi-threaded (where `use_threads=True`) or multi-processed application.

-These results are consistent across a wide range of DataFrame shapes and compositions, across both MacOS and Linux, and the out-performance scales positively with size.
+The benefits of using free-threaded Python are consistent across a wide range of DataFrame shapes and compositions, in both MacOS and Linux, and the out-performance scales with size.

 When using standard Python bound by the GIL, multi-threaded processing of CPU-bound processes often degrades performance.
 As shown below, the same operation goes from 17.7 ms with a single thread to almost 40 ms with multi-threading: